Roofing dumpster rental in Alabaster

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, so the roofing dumpster can’t exceed the hooklift truck’s weight limit on a single route.
-How does that translate to a 10-yard?
-The can weighs less per load and caps total tonnage for safe haul-out.
+The three-tab asphalt shingle averages 250 pounds per square; architectural laminate runs closer to 400, so a 25-square tear-off lands between three and five tons before underlayment is added.
+That’s where the roofing dumpster comes in, with lower side walls to route weight inside the hooklift truck’s weight limit on a single pickup, even for half-square jobs like a 10-yard.
+How does that translate to choosing the right can?

-When you mix shingle debris with framing or sheathing offcuts, the load is reclassified as general C&D debris.
-We route this specific container to our construction service—rather than the standard roofing line—to ensure proper handling of mixed materials.
+When you mix shingle debris with framing or sheathing offcuts, the job qualifies as C&D debris—so we route the container to our construction service instead.
+Pure asphalt tear-offs remain on our standard roofing line to keep your costs down.

 Driveway Placement for Roofing Crew Workflow